 - Those receiving regular El benefits will be eligible to receive up to CAD 500/week (or up to CAD 300/week for those receiving extended parental benefits), for at least 26 weeks.
 On a temporary basis, the federal government will calculate El benefits based on a minimum regional unemployment rate of 13.1% and will provide a one-time credit of insurable hours to allow more people to qualify. - The Canada Recovery Benefit will provide up to CAD 500/week for workers who are self-employed or otherwise ineligible for El, and whose income is reduced by at least 50%.
-The CRB will be available for up to 26 weeks. - The Canada Recovery Sickness Benefit will provide CAD 500/week for workers who are sick or must self-isolate.
-The CRSB will be available for up to 2 weeks. - The Canada Recovery Caregiving Benefit will provide CAD 500/week for eligible Canadians who cannot work because they must care for specified family members due to school, daycare, and day program/care facility closures or because the family members are not attending school, daycare or other care facilities because they are at high-risk if they contract COVID-19.
+The CRB will be available for up to 26 weeks. - The Canada Recovery Sickness Benefit will provide CAD 500/week for workers who cannot workfor at least 50% of the week because they contracted COVID-19, must self-isolate or have underlying conditions that make them more susceptible to COVID-19.
+The CRSB will be available for up to 2 weeks. - The Canada Recovery Caregiving Benefit will provide CAD 500/week for eligible Canadians who cannot work for at least 50% of the week because they must care for specified family members due to school, daycare, and day program/care facility closures or because the family members are not attending school, daycare or other care facilities because they are at high-risk if they contract COVID-19.
 The CRCB will be available for up to 26 weeks per household.